Monday, June 20, 2022

 #3 Jack Nicholson as The Joker from “Batman

 Unlike his compatriot Michael Keaton, Nicholson was a very obvious casting choice, but Jack is still great in the role.
 He’s completely crazy, entertaining, unpredictable, funny, and has a captivating screen presence of his own.
-Sense he’s the only villain in the film, there’s a lot of room for a good hero villain rivalry, which for me comes off as a mixed bag.
+Sense he’s the only villain in the film, there’s a lot of room for a good hero and villain rivalry, which for me comes off as a mixed bag.
 It’s a very standard setup with Batman learning Joker killed his parents, while Joker in return is angry at the hero for ruining his plans and former life.

 #2 Heath Ledger as The Joker from “The Dark Knight”